mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 important one.
 The world is host to several small craft construction yards that manufacture fighters, armed pinnaces and modular cutters for the navy.
-Shazeku’s solitary moon is a test site for new prototypes where some of the sector’s top test pilots put these spacecraft through their paces before they are sold to the Imperial Navy and various planetary navies.
-Naval architects have recently been seen at the ‘Black Cube’, a highly secure research installation where the navy is said to be working with sector-wide corporation Hodan-Barley on a new breed of starfighter.
+Shazeku's solitary moon is a test site for new prototypes where some of the sector's top test pilots put these spacecraft through their paces before they are sold to the Imperial Navy and various planetary navies.
+Naval architects have recently been seen at the 'Black Cube', a highly secure research installation where the navy is said to be working with sector-wide corporation Hodan-Barley on a new breed of starfighter.